santibarr/Network_Project/README.md

 *What we were able to do*
 - Read in the PeerInfo.cfg and Common.cgf files correctly
+- Effectively set up peer folders with the corresponding file that the pieces will be read into
 - Create a connection between all the peers
 - Send the handshake to the peers
 - Send interested message to interested peers
 - Send the optimistically unchoking of a peer
+- Logged the actions for each peer for the functionalities above

 *What needs improvement*

 We encountered issues in capturing logs and having the effective logic for the preferred neighbors, and in the functionality of the 'have' message, piece downloading, and the choking and unchoking processes.
 Although we developed the code for these features, they did not perform as expected.
 The logic for choking and unchoking is contained within the Choke.java and OptUnchoke.java files.
-The logic for the 'have' message and download of pieces is also contained in the PeerConenction.java file.
+The logic for the 'have' message and download of pieces is also contained in the PeerConnection.java file.